jonathonireland/pythonChess/README.md

 Working through development plans.

 Development plans:
-1. Connect pygame to mysql, completed
+1. Completed: Connect pygame to persistent data
-2. Save each game to a games table, completed assigned last game id to global gameid variable.
+2. Completed: Save each game to a games table assigned last game id to global gameid variable.
-3. Save each moves made list to a gameMoves table, completed.
+3. Completed: Save each moves made list to a gameMoves table.
-4. Save each pawn promotion to a gamePromotions table, completed.
+4. Completed: Save each pawn promotion to a gamePromotions table.
-5. Save each capture to a gameCaptures table, completed.
+5. Completed: Save each capture to a gameCaptures table.
-6. Save each castling instance to a gameCastling table, completed.
+6. Completed: Save each castling instance to a gameCastling table.
 7. Fix game move quirks created from adding castling to moves types.
 8. Clean up code.
 9. Add more features.